laravel-enso/documentation/docs/backend/core.md

     API monitoring module
 - `extendedDocumentTitle`, boolean, default `false`, setting that shows documents with an extended title vs. using a shortened version

+Note that where available, it's best to use the `.env` configuration file for customizing the options.

+#### Application owner / Client ID

+The `LaravelEnso\Companies\app\Models\Company` model comes with an `owner()` method that is meant to be used to return a Company instance representing the application owner.

+Since it makes sense that the `Company` model from the [Companies](https://github.com/laravel-enso/companies) package may be extended either in other packages or locally, the method's resulted class is resolved from the container.

+Thus, if required, you can bind your desired/local implementation to the `LaravelEnso\Companies\app\Models\Company` class in the service provider.
+You may set the application owner's company id within the main Enso configuration file

 #### Themes configuration